informedcitizenry/z80DotNet/README.md

 ### File inclusions

-Other files can be included in final assembly, either as 6502.Net-compatible source or as raw binary.
+Other files can be included in final assembly, either as z80DotNet-compatible source or as raw binary.
 Source files are included using the `.include` and `.binclude` directives.
 This is useful for libraries or other organized source you would not want to include in your main source file.
 The operand is the file name (and path) enclosed in quotes. `.include` simply inserts the source at the directive.
 ```
     ;; inside "../lib/library.s"

-    .macro  inc16 mem
+    .macro  inc16 reg16
-    inc \mem
+    inc (\reg16)
-    bne +
+    jr nz +
+    inc \reg16
-    inc \mem+1
+    inc (\reg16)
 +   .endmacro
     ...
 ```